What to Expect During the Fire Damage Restoration Process

 Emergency Board-Up and Property Stabilization

 After a fire, your home may be exposed to weather, debris, or unauthorized entry.
 Securing the property is one of the first physical steps restoration teams take.
+These measures help prevent additional damage and keep your home protected while the restoration process unfolds.

 - Boarding up broken windows and doors